vivaria/edisonrul.ing/README.md

 ## SKULL LAIR

-*   Removing Monster Cards in your Graveyard from play is a cost to activate "Skull Lair's" Ignition-like effect.
+*   Removing Monster Cards in your Graveyard from play is a cost to activate "Skull Lair"'s Ignition-like effect.
 *   You cannot destroy a face-down monster because its Level cannot be determined.